kostaslbc/Rc-planes-live-map/README.md

 Buddies

-  Buddies should use the username and password of Team Leader in order login at see all the connected rc planes on the map.
+  Buddies should use the username and password of Team Leader in order to login so that can see all the connected rc planes on the map.